kubernetes/test-infra/images/README.md

   - This should postsubmits to create the `bazel` and `bazelbuild` images.
   - Run the `push.sh` script in `images/gcloud-bazel` to push the new image.
 * Update usage to these new images
+  - Manually update the [`bazel-base`] digtest in `containers.bzl` to the new image.
+    - NOTE: must update the digest (the tag param is just documentation)
+    - `TODO(fejta):` this should be done automatically like the others
   - The periodic prow autobump job should make a PR to start using these images an hour later.
   - The next day oncall should merge this PR, at which point they will start getting used.
 * Create a PR to change [`.bazelversion`] to the target version.